 - Age 15-19 for glider training.

 - Age 16-19 for powered flight training.

-- Possession of FAA or Transport Canada medical certificate\ (private pilot students only).
+- Possession of FAA or Transport Canada medical certificate (private pilot students only).

 - Possession of student pilot certificate.

-- Begin flight training within 60 days of accepting the award.
+- Begin flight training within 60 days of scholarship start date (the last day of the month in which the scholar was approved by EAA).